Liborius Konstantin Kuno Arndt von Steuben

 One year prior to war's breakout,

 von Steuben was appointed as Director of the Imperial Prussian War Academy in Berlin.
-This posting typically signified the end of one's career, but Chief of General Staff von Moltke so prized the Generalleutnant's expertise and leadership, that he appealed directly to the Kaiser to have von Steuben temporarily promoted general of infantry so that he would later be transferred to command an army corps.
-With Germany's general mobilization, this point quickly became moot as he received command of XVIII.
-Reserve Corps.
-Along with his Chief of Staff, Colonel Fritz von Studnitz, and two divisional commanders, Lieutenant General Hermann von Rampacher (21st ResDiv) and Lieutenant General Alexander Torgany (25th ResDiv), the XVIII.
-Reserves marched into battle with Duke Albrecht's Fourth Army as it pushed its way to the River Marne.
+This posting typically signified the end of one's career, but Chief of General Staff von Moltke so prized the Generalleutnant's expertise and leadership, that he appealed directly to the Kaiser to have von Steuben temporarily promoted to General der Infanterie so that he would later be transferred to command an army corps.
+With Germany's general mobilization, this point quickly became moot as was assigned command of XVIII.
+Reserve-Korps.
+Along with his Chief of Staff, Fritz von Studnitz, and two divisional commanders, Hermann von Rampacher (21.
+Reserve-Division) and Alexander Torgany (25.
+Reserve-Division,) the XVIII.
+Reserves marched into battle with Duke Albrecht's 4.
+Armee as it pushed its way to the River Marne.
 They later saw action at places such as Neufchateau, Tremblois and Charignon.
-As the war settled into the trenches, his corps was transitioned to form the right wing of Crown Prince Wilhelm's Fifth Army.
+As the War settled into the trenches, Steuben's corps was transitioned to form the right wing of Crown Prince Wilhelm's 5.
+Armee.
 The XVIII.
 Reserves were also engaged in the autumn battles in Champage, for which von Steuben was awarded the Pour le Merite.
 Later, during the battle for Verdun, they took part in the September 1916 attack on Fort de Souville.

 "...although cold-blooded in battle, he takes a personal interest in each soldier and horse under his command.
 He thus enjoys great popularity among his subordinates."